imgag/ClinCNV/somatic/README.md

 `--lengthG` - minimum length of germline CNV (number of markers = on- and off-target regions).
 Depends on your desired purposes.
 Recomended to keep up not smaller than 2.

 `--scoreS` - somatic score threshold.
 Since CNAs (copy-number changes in caner) are usually long and quite significant, but FFPE introduce huge noise into the tumor sequencing data, we do not recommend to keep it lower than 50.
+As a rule of thumb, we use threshold of 100 for panel of ~500 cancer genes and 200 for WES samples.

 `--lengthS` - minimum length of somatic CNA (# of markers, for WES it can be ~5-10 since CNAs are usually long).